gadomski/gadomski.github.io/content/posts/2017-01-31-using-pdal-to-clean-legacy-lidar-data.md

 We'll use PDAL to do the `(0., 0., 0.)` filtering and intensity scaling.
 The filtering can be done out of the box with [range filter](http://www.pdal.io/stages/filters.range.html), but we need to write some code to do the intensity scaling.
-We'll use the [programmable filter](http://www.pdal.io/stages/filters.programmable.html) to do the scaling work.
+We'll use the [Python filter](https://pdal.io/en/latest/stages/filters.python.html#filters-python) to do the scaling work.

 Create a file called `scripts/scale_intensity.py` with the following code: